Google Shut Down Its Failed Social Network Project Google Plus – Archives

 For webmasters: Google+ and the +1 button 101

-Here’s a video that covers the basics of Google+, the +1 button, getting started on Google+, and how social information can make products, like Search, more relevant.
-This video is for a range of webmasters (from personal bloggers to SEOs of corporations).
+Here’s a video that covers the basics of Google+, the +1 button, getting started on Google+, and how social information can make products like Search more relevant.
+This video is for a range of webmasters (from personal bloggers to CEOs of corporations).
 So, if you’re interested in learning about Google+, we hope that with 20 minutes and this video on YouTube (we have our own Webmaster Support Channel!), you can feel more up to speed with Google’s social opportunities.

 Google Plus Got a Grand Total of 24 New Features

-Google Plus got a grand total of 24 new features in an update released today, along with new mobile app versions for both Android and iOS devices.
+Google Plus got 24 new features in an update released today, along with new mobile app versions for Android and iOS devices.

 The Google Plus team, in an official blog post, particularly highlighted the platform’s new photo capabilities, which include 5GB of free cloud storage for full-size backups of pictures taken on Android devices and several improvements to the iOS app’s photo album interface.
 As before, unlimited free backup space is available for pictures of 2048px resolution or below.